 As noted before it’s important to understand the motivations of the audience you are speaking to.
 With developers and DevOps it’s important to understand where they are coming from when discussing SEO implementations.

 First and foremost, understand that they likely are under resourced and have a mile-long list of potentially poorly-specified and prioritized tasks for multiple departments.
-Between marketing requests, feature bugs, and new product launches, there’s usually never a dev just sitting around waiting to implement your SEO changes.
+Between marketing requests, feature bugs, and new product launches, there’s almost never a dev just sitting around waiting to implement your SEO changes.
 Larger organizations may allocate entire developers' work to implementation, but that is rare.
 Typically they are being pulled in 300 different directions.

 Start out with a good dose of empathy.
 Then add a dash of clarity, priority, and expected impact to the mix.
 When communicating change requests to developers start with the “what”, be clear, and detailed but also concise.
 Then provide the why, but where other team members may be more motivated by growth, developers often think more about the product.
 By that I mean their primary goal is delivering a working website that meets their users’ needs and helps the business to achieve its goals.
 Look for ways to communicate your recommendations both in terms of the potential impact on growth but also user experience.
 Some devs will be motivated by the growth aspect, others more so by aiding their users and delivering a best-in-class experience.